 Tips for Degenerative Spine Prevention

 - To keep your spine as healthy as possible, take part in low-impact exercises like walking or swimming.
 Light weight training and gentle yoga can also help your spine stay strong and flexible.
-(Always check with your doctor before beginning an exercise regimen, however.)
+(Always check with your physician before beginning an exercise regimen, however.)

 - Stay disciplined about your diet.
 Eating foods that are high in fiber and low in fat will reduce body mass, which means your spine has less weight to support.
 Foods like fish, nuts, and leafy greens are high in omega fatty acids and antioxidants, both of which contribute to the health of joints and intervertebral discs.